shdown/luastatus/plugins/dbus/README.rst

   - ``arg0``: string

-    Contents of first string argument to match on.
+    Contents of the first string argument to match on.

   - ``flags``: array of strings